Distance: 52 miles out and back

 Our route is half of the legendary ride from Dorena Lake to Oakridge.
-It’s a good ride all the way to Oakridge, if you can figure out a way back (iron men ride to Oakridge and back in a day), but this route just goes to the summit and returns.
+It’s a good ride all the way to Oakridge, if you can figure out a way back (iron men ride to Oakridge and back in a day, exactly 100 miles), but this route just goes to the summit and returns.
 It’s the prettier (lusher) side of the divide.
-The appeal here is scenery: some of Oregon’s prettiest rainforest, and one of its prettiest creeks at your feet.
+The appeal here is scenery: some of Oregon’s prettiest rainforest, and a very pretty creek alongside you much of the way.

 This route used to be plagued by gravel sections and tricky to navigate, but both problems are history—I saw one short gravel section, and it’s impossible to get lost if you stay on the pavement.
 That being said, the upper reaches of this ride are remote and wooly, so come prepared for solitude and self-sufficiency, especially on a weekday.

 At 4.5 miles Lower Brice dead-ends on Layng Creek Road.
-Go R for a stone’s throw and reconnect with Row River Road, which now (or somewhere in here) changes its name to Brice Creek Road/NF 22.
+Go R for forty feet and reconnect with Row River Road, which now (or somewhere in here) changes its name to Brice Creek Road/NF 22.
 From here to Mile 17.5, BCR climbs at a relaxed pace through a lovely forest of maples, moss, alders, and fern, much of its length on the very lip of charming Brice Creek.
-You can lose yourself in the beauty of the brook and let the miles roll by.

-You won’t be alone here—the National Forest is thick with hiking trails to falls, and dirt roads lead to OHV meccas, so there are people, typically in Jeeps, but I was there on the Saturday of Labor Day weekend and it never felt crowded or busy.
+You won’t be alone here—the National Forest is thick with hiking trails to falls, the road itself has several campgrounds along it, and dirt roads lead to OHV meccas, so there are people up there, but the traffic is amazingly spare.
+The last time I rode it I saw 7 (!) vehicles on the road, on a lovely summer Monday mid-day.
+Once I rode it on the Saturday of Labor Day weekend and traffic was still light.

 At Mile 21.5 you reach a notorious 4-way intersection which in the old days reduced riders to tears.
 Now it’s foolproof.
 You enter on NF 22.
 Straight ahead is Rd 2110, dirt, clearly numbered.
 Crossing your path is 5850, clearly numbered.
 To the R, 5850 is dirt.
 To the L, it’s paved and it’s the road you want.
 Because of road curvature, you end up making a tight near-180-degree L turn.
 There is also an obvious sign reading “Hwy 58—Oakridge” pointing our way.
 Trust your navigation at this point, because you aren’t going to see signage (and quite possibly humans) for the rest of the climb.